Quadroon

-In the colonial societies of the Americas and Australia, a quadroon or quarteron was a person with one quarter African/Aboriginal and three quarters European ancestry.

-Similar classifications were octoroon for one-eighth black (Latin root octo-, means "eight") and quintroon for one-sixteenth black.
+In the colonial societies of the Americas and Australia, a quadroon (/kwɑːˈdɹuːn/ kwah-DROON) or quarteron (quarter-caste in the United Kingdom) was a person with one-quarter African or Aboriginal ancestry, and three-quarters European ancestry.
+Similar classifications were octoroon for one-eighth black and quintroon for one-sixteenth black.

 Governments of the time sometimes incorporated the terms in law, defining rights and restrictions.
 The use of such terminology is a characteristic of hypodescent, which is the practice within a society of assigning children of mixed unions to the ethnic group which the dominant group perceives as being subordinate.
 The racial designations refer specifically to the number of full-blooded African ancestors or equivalent, emphasizing the quantitative least, with quadroon signifying that a person has one-quarter black ancestry.

 Etymology

 The word quadroon was borrowed from the French quarteron and the Spanish cuarterón, both of which have their root in the Latin quartus, meaning "a quarter".

-Similarly, the Spanish cognate cuarterón is used to describe cuarterón de mulato or morisco (someone whose racial origin is three-quarters white and one-quarter black) and cuarterón de mestizo or castizo, (someone whose racial origin is three-quarters white and one-quarter Amerindian), especially in Caribbean South America.
+Similarly, the Spanish cognate cuarterón is used to describe cuarterón de mulato or morisco (someone whose racial origin is three-quarters white and one-quarter black) and cuarterón de mestizo or castizo (someone whose racial origin is three-quarters white and one-quarter Amerindian), especially in Caribbean South America.